LeHuman/teensy-template/README.md

 When using with WSL and VSCode cd into the folder and then run `code .`

-Also run `sudo chmod 777 -R folder-name` where `folder-name` is the name of the entire folder, I was running into a lot permission issues with WSL
+Also run `sudo chmod 777 -R folder-name` where `folder-name` is the name of the entire folder, I was running into permission issues with WSL

+Set the baudrate and port that should be used to upload/monitor in `.vscode/settings.json`

 This template *should* still work on pure linux, however, the current CLI tools will not